kristofzerbe/kiko.io/source/_posts/2024/Mentions-United-3-2-1-go.md

 - Renderer-Plugin **Total Number** (``mentions-united-renderer_total-number.js``)
   Creates an anchor with the number of interactions

-Additional information about the plugins, the options and many more details can be found on the [GitHub repository](https://github.com/kristofzerbe/Mentions-United) for the project:
+Additional information about the plugins, the options and many more details can be found on the [GitHub repository](https://github.com/kristofzerbe/Mentions-United) for the project.

 ### Usage on this site